 Defense increases the time window for perfect blocking, in addition to increasing Defense stats with weapons and shields, making you more difficult to damage.
 After this, we have a skill representing each weapon category in the game: Axe, Bow, Mace, Sword, Unarmed.
 Unarmed is rather niche, obviously it’s not something you can rely on primarily since you’ll do no damage to someone with a helmet that has face protection.

-Other skills include Alchemy, Drinking, Herbalism, Horsemanship, Houndmaster, Hunting, Lockpicking, Maintenance, Pickpocketing, Reading, and Stealth.
+Other skills include Alchemy, Drinking, Herbalism, Horsemanship, Houndmaster, Hunting, Lockpicking, Maintenance, Pickpocketing, Reading (this game follows the older train of thought that complete illiteracy was rampant in the middle ages, which we now know is inaccurate), and Stealth.
 All skills in the game increase in level as you use them, like in The Elder Scrolls.
 This is ideal for action RPGs.
 These skills are all self-explanatory and useful.
 Alchemy and Herbalism are completely optional though as they’re useful only for a player character who wants to make potions, and if you’re focusing on one then that means you should focus on the other (which brings the value of Herbalism as a separate skill into question).
 Hunting is also very optional, only useful for a player character who never wants to purchase food.

 Other skills are of course optional, but they’re more prevalent in gameplay.
 The other skills can all directly, strongly influence quests, except for Horsemanship although this is just so prevalent in gameplay that you’re going to be leveling it up undoubtedly.